 Medium

 In response to the U.S. Department of Justice’s final rule mandating Title II compliance under the Americans with Disabilities Act (ADA), North Dakota has launched a statewide initiative to help all digital services meet Web Content Accessibility Guidelines (WCAG) by April 24, 2026.

 As state agencies, we’re all committed to pursuing compliance leading up to April—not just as a one-time effort, but as an ongoing practice.
-As a first step, let’s establish some basic roles and responsibilities as we move forward together.
+To accomplish that goal, there are a few key steps to follow below.

+Medium